opf/openproject/docs/user-guide/time-and-costs/progress-tracking/README.md

 This allows you to edit %&nbsp;Complete (by changing status) or Work and get a preview of the updated Remaining work before saving changes.

 > [!NOTE]
-> In the upcoming version, statuses cannot have an empty %&nbsp;Complete value in status-based progress reporting mode.When upgrading, all statuses that do not have a value will take the default value of 0%.
+> In the upcoming version, statuses cannot have an empty %&nbsp;Complete value in status-based progress reporting mode.
+When upgrading, all statuses that do not have a value will take the default value of 0%.

 ## Hierarchy totals